 Also, if you join my mailing list, I'll help keep you informed each month!

-By the end of the Jan, you must furnish Form 1099-MISC to independent contractors that you paid amounts greater than $600 to last year for performing a service for your church or nonprofit.
+By the end of the Jan, you must furnish Form 1099-MISC to iindividauls that you paid amounts greater than $600 to last year for performing a service for your church or nonprofit.
 AND just like the W-3s...your transmittal form 1096 (cover page for all your 1099s) is now due by Jan 31st as well IF you are reporting non-employee compensation in box 7.
 (The same deadlines from prior years apply for all other reported payments (non box 7), on Form 1099-MISC.
 February 28, if you file on paper, or March 31, if you file electronically.)